Account Engagement API Quick Start

 Learn more about each object’s fields in the Object Field Reference documentation.

 If you’re following along with your Account Engagement instance, this next example creates a list in your account.
-Either use a sandbox account, or tailor the example to fit your needs.
+Either use a sandbox account or customize the example to fit your needs.

 In this example, we create a list for a spring nurturing campaign.